New Poll Shows Florida Hispanic Voters Back DeSantis Over Crist for Governor

 With just over two weeks to go before the November general election, a new poll shows Florida's Hispanic voters back incumbent Governor Ron DeSantis over Democratic challenger Charlie Crist by a 7-point lead.

-The Telemundo/LX poll shows DeSantis leading Crist by 51-44 percent statewide among Hispanic voters, with 56 percent approving of the job the governor is doing, compared to 41 percent who don’t approve.
+The Telemundo/LX News poll shows DeSantis leading Crist by 51% to 44% statewide among Hispanic voters, with 56% approving of the job the governor is doing, compared to 41% who don’t approve.

-The Telemundo/LX News poll shows 72 percent of Cuban-Americans favor DeSantis over Crist, who earns just 22 percent of their support in the poll.
+The Telemundo/LX News poll shows 72% of Cuban-Americans favor DeSantis over Crist, who earns just 22% of their support in the poll.

-Voters with Puerto Rican roots — who tend to live in Central Florida, vote more Democratic and also may account for about a third of the Latino voter rolls, according to experts — back Crist over DeSantis by 59-37 percent.
-And other Hispanic voters from throughout Latin America also side with Crist over DeSantis by a large margin of 53-43 percent.
+Voters with Puerto Rican roots — who tend to live in Central Florida, vote more Democratic and also may account for about a third of the Latino voter rolls, according to experts — back Crist over DeSantis by 59% to 37%.
+And other Hispanic voters from throughout Latin America also side with Crist over DeSantis by a large margin of 53% to 43%.

 Stay informed about local news and weather during the hurricane season.
 Get the NBC 6 South Florida app for iOS or Android and pick your alerts.